tum-elaw/BayDiG-wiki/content/pages/index.md

 ---
-title: GitHub Pages Documentation
+title: Nicht-gelistete Artikel
-shortTitle: GitHub Pages
+shortTitle: Freiartikel
 intro: 'You can create a website directly from a {% data variables.product.product_name %} repository.'
 redirect_from:
   - /categories/20/articles/